 It’s important to attract the best people for your business in the first place, and then hang on to them once you’ve got them.
 So just how do you not only keep your people but attract fresh talent?

-While staff recruitment used to be all about salary, the last 30 years has seen a marked change in the make-up of our workers - today’s workforce is older and includes more women and disabled workers than in the 1980s1 – and this means a shift in what attracts people and ultimately makes them stay.
+While staff recruitment used to be all about salary, today’s workforce requires something more.
+State Pension Age is rising, while a number of employees are also choosing to stay working beyond retirement age.
+There can be demands on childcare and elder care.
+In short, this means a shift in what attracts people and ultimately makes them stay.
 While salary’s always going to be important, things like flexible working and an attractive set of employee benefits can now turn heads more than ever before.
-In fact, according to a study by Capita2, 69% of employees are more likely to stay with an employer that offers a good employee package, while 68% say they are more likely to take a job for the same reason.
+In fact, according to a study by Capita1, 69% of employees are more likely to stay with an employer that offers a good employee package, while 68% say they are more likely to take a job for the same reason.

 So, what other things do you need to think about when it comes to recruiting the best talent?
 Here are a few things to consider: